amelliia/E-commerce-Exploratory-Data-Analysis/README.md

 Insights from this analysis can help guide future marketing decisions and optimisation opportunities.

-The technical side of the project can be seen here:
+The technical side of the project can be seen here: [Importing Data](https://github.com/amelliia/E-commerce-Exploratory-Data-Analysis/blob/main/Creating_Tables.sql) and [Data Cleaning and Modeling](https://github.com/amelliia/E-commerce-Exploratory-Data-Analysis/blob/main/Cleaning_Data.sql)

 The interactive dashboard can be downloaded here: [link](https://github.com/amelliia/E-commerce-Exploratory-Data-Analysis/blob/main/E-commerce%20Exploratory%20Data%20Analysis.pbix)